June 30th

 Commentary:

 By tormenting other beings, by being submissive to a corrupt person, and trading off the very essence of dharma one may think he has achieved everything in life.
 These behaviors may also fetch him riches and comforts.
-However, these benefits will not stay long.
+However, these benefits will not last long.
 Moreover, they will not bring any peace of mind to the person.
 The mind will be constantly busy, churning up devious plans on how to fool and cheat others.
 And then, there is the fear of getting exposed too!

 pada vigrahaH: